 Below are the calibration options we offer.
 You can always contact one of our support engineers for advice on the best option for your spectrometer and application.

-Under normal conditions the wavelength calibration does not need to be redone, since the spectrometers have no moving elements inside.
+Under normal conditions, the wavelength calibration does not need to be redone, since the spectrometers have no moving elements inside.

 If a wavelength shift is measured versus the original wavelength calibration, the spectrometer can be recalibrated by the end-user, using the Avalight-CAL using the auto-calibration software routine in AvaSoft-Full.

 As an option the spectrometer can also be returned to Avantes for recalibration, (Spectral-Cal-Service).
-Before returning the spectrometer an RMA authorization number needs to be obtained.
+Before returning the spectrometer, an RMA authorization number needs to be obtained.

-Most detectors of the AvaSpec spectrometers have a good linear behavior in their detector response, which means that there is a better than 95% correlation between raw signal in A/D counts and the light intensity at the spectrometer entrance.
+Most detectors of the AvaSpec spectrometers have a good linear behavior in their detector response, which means that there is a higher than 95% correlation between raw signal in A/D counts and the light intensity at the spectrometer entrance.

-Applications that use spectrometers to measure the light energy of radiant sour-ces require an irradiance-calibrated spectrometer.
+Applications that use spectrometers to measure the light energy of radiant sources require an irradiance-calibrated spectrometer.
 We offer NIST-traceable irradiance calibrations for all AvaSpec spectrometers.
 Irradiance calibrations (µW/cm2) are normally performed on a system with a fiber-optic cable and a cosine corrector or integrating sphere.

-As an alternative to Avantes irradiance calibration services, irradiance calibrated light sources, such as AvaLight-DH-BAL-CAL and AvaLight-HAL-CAL-Mini are available to perform your own irradiance calibration.
+As an alternative to Avantes irradiance calibration services, irradiance-calibrated light sources, such as AvaLight-DH-BAL-CAL and AvaLight-HAL-CAL-Mini are available to perform your own irradiance calibration.